top of page

 Communication Director

 Michaela Mahon is an architectural designer at Torti Gallas + Partners in the Washington, DC office.
 With a strong history of working on community-oriented neighborhood design and multifamily affordable housing, she is passionate about utilizing architecture to create a more equitable world.
-Working in the Village Segment of TG+P, Mahon specializes in Low Income Housing Tax Credit projects that deliver high quality and accessible housing and urban design to communities throughout the US.
+Working in the Village Segment of TG+P, Mahon specializes in Low Income Housing Tax Credit projects that deliver high quality and accessible housing to communities throughout the US.
 She believes community engagement is an integral part of the design process and is always eager to connect to the people that make the places she’s working in.

 In 2022-2023, Mahon served as the Emerging Professionals Leader at Torti Gallas, where she organized volunteer efforts to connect the firm with the DC community, planned networking and educational content for employee’s career growth, and acted as a resource to new hires.
-She continues to foster mentorship among the emerging professionals to usher talented and confident architects and planners into the industry.

 Bell, Matthew_B_W.jpg